reiggrau/websocket-connect4/README.md

         print(message)
 ```

-Restart the server and check with the interactive client that its behavior didn’t change.
+Restart the server and check with the interactive client that its behavior didn't change.

 At this point, you bootstrapped a web application and a WebSocket server.
-Let’s connect them.
+Let's connect them.

 ## Transmit from browser to server